 The GCoM is an international program that supports councils in tracking progress and provides comprehensive guidance on reporting, mitigation, and adaptation.
 Participating councils benefit from the knowledge of the international community and the global recognition program.

 Climate Emergency Australia is a network of Australian councils that have declared a climate emergency.
-104 local governments around Australia have organised around the current climate emergency.
-Together, this represents more than 9.9 million Australians calling for a rapid shift to a more resilient, zero-carbon society.
+More than 100 councils around Australia have organised around the current climate emergency.
+Together, this represents more than 11.49 million Australians calling for a rapid shift to a more resilient, zero-carbon society.
 Climate Emergency Australia advocates on behalf of members and builds the capacity of Australian councils to govern in a climate emergency.

 This program has a range of online resources include reports, training materials and case studies on how regions can work together.